The 10 Minute Rule Productivity Trick

 Really, that's it.

-Sometimes it helps to set a timer on your phone for ten minutes…it can be difficult to accurately gauge time when you're doing something you're not really feeling. 😉 This is one of the core strategies I use in Journey to Clean to keep your house maintained every day.
-Set a timer for ten minutes and just clean – it doesn't matter what or where!
+Sometimes it helps to set a 10 minute timer on your phone...it can be difficult to accurately gauge time when you're doing something you're not really feeling. 😉 This is one of the core strategies I use in Journey to Clean to keep your house maintained every day.
+Set a timer for 10 minutes and just clean - it doesn't matter what or where!
 Just don't stop until that timer goes off.
 But the ten minute rule can be used for so much more than just cleaning.

-Once you start using the Ten Minute Rule in your life, you'll realize that most of those tasks on your to do list take a lot less time that you think.
+Once you start using the 10 Minute Rule in your life, you'll realize that most of those tasks on your to do list take a lot less time that you think.
 I would be willing to bet that at least half of your to do list items can be accomplished in under 10 minutes.
-If they can't, it might be time to start breaking those bigger goals down into smaller, easy-to-complete chunks – I have a whole post about doing that over here.
+If they can't, it might be time to start breaking those bigger goals down into smaller, easy-to-complete chunks.

 Now, what happens when those ten minutes are over and you're not finished with a task?
 That's entirely up to you and your motivation level at that point.
 If you've committed a solid, hard-working ten minutes to that task and it's not quite done, see how you're feeling about completing it.
 If you're still just not in a groove, let it go for now - however, I'm going to go ahead and predict that the majority of the time, you'll find that those ten minutes of work spurred a little bit of a pep in your step.